37 Beautiful Outdoor Living Spaces for 2026

 1. Color Scheme

-A thoughtfully balanced patio color scheme sets the mood of your outdoor areas, whether it adds vibrant energy, invites warmth or creates a sense of calm and relaxation.
+A thoughtfully balanced patio color scheme sets the mood of your outdoor areas, whether it adds vibrant energy, invites warmth, or creates a sense of calm and relaxation.
 From your outdoor furniture and décor to accent walls and stonework, the palette you select should reflect your interior design style and enhance your home’s architectural features.

 Nature is the perfect place to find inspiration.
 For example, if you have a property with gorgeous mountain views, you may seek a color palette that combines green and grey hues to mimic the surrounding landscape.
 For ocean views, consider subtle shades of blues, sandy tones, and crisp whites.